islomar/terraform-poc/README.md

 * It offers **remote state**.
 * It supports an even stronger locking concept that can also detect attempts to create a new plan when an existing plan is already awaiting approval, by queuing Terraform operations in a central location.
 This allows teams to more easily coordinate and communicate about changes to infrastructure.

+## AWS services
+### Elastic IP
+* An Elastic IP address is a static IPv4 address designed for dynamic cloud computing.
+An Elastic IP address is associated with your AWS account.
+With an Elastic IP address, you can mask the failure of an instance or software by rapidly remapping the address to another instance in your account.
+* An Elastic IP address is a public IPv4 address, which is reachable from the internet.
+If your instance does not have a public IPv4 address, you can associate an Elastic IP address with your instance to enable communication with the internet; for example, to connect to your instance from your local computer.
+* We currently do not support Elastic IP addresses for IPv6.

 ## Commands
 * `terraform init`
 * `terraform plan`